 Home: 4 Grosvenor Square, Rathmines, 1927.

-All information in this entry is from RIAI membership lists and RIBA Kalendar 1957-1958, 107, unless otherwise attributed.
+All information in this entry is from RIAI membership lists and RIBA Kalendar 1957-1958, 107 (and also supplied by a descendant, by email, January 2018) unless otherwise attributed.

 RIBA Kalendar 1964-65, 298.